 Owning your own blog provides you with a lot of freedom for your own personal life.
 You are able to choose your time and what you wish to write about and the place of work… it is possible to write from your home, at the park, at an office, or even at your favorite coffee house.
 You could even travel around the world while blogging.

 Beginning a blog as a business ALSO means you’ll need to become your own boss.
-Set yourself deadlines the same way you would if you worked for an employer.
+Set your deadlines the same way you would if you worked for an employer.
 If you held a corporate job, the boss would not tell you, “Go ahead and get me that report whenever you have the time and feel like it.”
-Instead they’d explain, “Your deadline is 3:00pm on Friday.”
+Instead, they’d explain, “Your deadline is 3:00 pm on Friday.”

 To be successful as a blogger, you have to develop the same type of discipline.
 Nobody is going to make you improve your blog.
 The blog’s journey begins and ends with you.

 Use Successful Habits to Effectively Reach Your Goals

 My opinion is that you won’t be able to achieve the SMART goals without employing the right practices.
 It’s possible to have 25,000 visits per month to your website, but how will you achieve that?
 The goal is sizeable however, how do you reach sizeable goals?